bemosior/reposervice/README.md

 ### `repository_sites/` directory

 This directory contains the configuration (e.g., Drupal settings, features and themes, Fedora server setup, and Islandora XML Builder forms) that are specific to a site.
 See the `repositesetup` script for more discussion about how this directory is used.
+This directory is in the reposervice `.gitignore` file; you probably want to create private Git repo to version control this content outside of reposervice.

 ### `site_tempate/` directory